What we say:

 The Lotus Farm

 It’s not all about kramas and silk in Siem Reap.
-An easy stop to combine with Chong Kneas floating village — not that we recommend a visit there — the Lotus Farm was opened by fair trade textile company Samatoa and uses lotus to weave high-end clothing.
+An easy stop to combine with Chong Kneas floating village — not that we recommend a visit there — the Lotus Farm was opened by fair trade textile company Samatoa and uses lotus to weave high-end fabric.
 This workshop-on-stilts is educational, with helpful signboards and a guide to explain the intricate nature of the textile production.
 You can also have a go yourself.
-Of the workshops listed, this is least geared to selling products; you’ll need to head into town — and not be strapped for cash – to Samatoa’s shop to buy their luxurious clothing.
+Of the workshops listed, this is least geared to selling products; you’ll need to head into town — and not be strapped for cash – to Samatoa’s shop on Street 26 off Wat Bo Road to buy their luxurious clothing.

 The Angkor Handicraft Association Market (AHA)